LukeShortCloud/ansible_role_fedora_kernel_lts/README.md

     - ansible_role_fedora_kernel_lts
 ```

-* Run the Playbook as a non-root user with privileges to install build dependencies.
+* Run the Playbook as a non-root user with privileges to install build dependencies and then build the RPMs.

 ```
 $ ansible-playbook --become-method sudo --ask-become-pass site.yml